bbcmicrobit/micropython/docs/microbit.rst

             # Do something here
         run_every(my_function, s=30)

-    Each arguments corresponds to a different time unit and they are additive.
+    Each argument corresponds to a different time unit and they are additive.
     So ``run_every(min=1, s=30)`` schedules the callback every minute and a half.